 Advising sessions are required for incoming first-year students and new transfer students.
 In addition, academic advisors and students shall meet to review the student's degree progress by the completion of 30, 60, and 90 earned credit hours.

-Advising at Georgia College is a shared responsibility between students, faculty and staff.
+Advising at Georgia College is a shared responsibility between students and the advisors.
 Through a network of resources and support, students communicate with advisors to obtain information and guidance aimed at the student's successful completion of degree requirements and preparation for post baccalaureate opportunities.
 An inherent goal of the advising process is for students to gain self understanding that will inform their decisions regarding academic, career and life goals.